Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/architecture_2023.md

 We now have `/home`, `/projects` and `/software` in a Lustre filesystem.
 Snapshots and tape backup are configured.
-For convenience, we will make the old home available read-only as `/home_old` on the datamover nodes for the data migration period.
+For convenience, we will make the old home available read-only as `/home_old` on the data mover nodes for the data migration period.

 `/warm_archive` is mounted on the data movers, only.